 Last summer, Terwilliger set herself apart from all the other college twirlers in the nation when she took first place in the National Baton Twirling Association’s collegiate national championships, a feat she prepared for while simultaneously completing the rigorous academic and performance requirements of her music degree as well as course work in mechanical engineering.

 “This summer when I won, it was this wave of excitement, but also I had achieved something that I had wanted my whole life,” she says in a UW Marketing video focused on her work with the marching band.
 “I feel like I have so much support from this university in everything I do, and there is no way that I could have won that event if I didn’t have the push from the school and the marching band.”

 The championship title, she says, was a great accomplishment personally, but also a win for the UW, which has never before boasted a national twirling champion among its student body.
 “For everything that I’ve been given at this school, I finally can give something back,” she says.
 “And I’m forever grateful for that.”

-Besides her work as featured twirler, Terwilliger also worked throughout her time at the University as a UW tour guide, sharing her enthusiasm for the university with prospective Huskies and their parents.
+Besides her work as feature twirler, Terwilliger also worked throughout her time at the University as a UW tour guide, sharing her enthusiasm for the university with prospective Huskies and their parents.

 At the School of Music, Terwilliger participated in UW opera workshop performances, singing the roles of Despina and Susanna in a presentation of scenes from Mozart’s Cosi fan Tutte and Le Nozze di Figaro and the shepherdess in Ravel’s L’enfant et les Sortilèges.
 She also sang with the University Chorale and performed as featured soloist with the UW Symphonic Band this past April in the ensemble’s program “Spotlight.”